Bookworms and the beach… yes you have read that correctly, even we need some much needed vitamin D sometimes.

 For us, the umbrella wins out over the newer pop-up beach tent every time.
 Firstly, they don’t accommodate our beach bags inside too well and secondly, whilst I love the idea of it literally popping open as soon as you release it from its bag, it takes ages to try to get back in the bag at the end of the day.

 Not convinced?
-Then let us know and we will get our brother-in-law to explain why he actually gave up with his easy-to-use pop up beach tent when, after several days of fighting, he could not get the thing back into its bag so that the next time he used it, it simply popped open with minimal effort.
-Even when two grown men decided to take on the challenge together they failed miserably, hence why the umbrella is a definitely winner in my eyes.
+Then let us know and we will get our brother-in-law to explain why he actually gave up with his easy-to-use pop-up beach tent when, after several days of fighting, he could not get the thing back into its bag so that the next time he used it, it simply popped open with minimal effort.
+Even when two grown men decided to take on the challenge together they failed miserably, hence why the umbrella is a definite winner in my eyes.

 #3 A Small Cooler Bag

-If, like us, you have no intention of moving for a few hours once you are settled then this item really is a must.
-For me, there is nothing worse that sipping warm drinks whilst lounging around on the beach.
+If like us, you have no intention of moving for a few hours once you are settled then this item really is a must.
+For me, there is nothing worse than sipping warm drinks whilst lounging around on the beach.